 If God is eternal perfection, then anything that is ‘less’ than God will by it’s very nature be in a state of suffering.
 It will quite literally be suffering from imperfection.
 This is the state we human beings are in.
 We are not experiencing in ourselves the fullness of God, and one can imagine that if we were, we would be in a constant and pure state of perfection.
 But in my view, there are likely to be two aspects to God’s perfect state, that can be viewed as positive and negative.
 In terms of the positive, God is supremely powerful, without boundaries, infinitely creative, and infinitely loving.
 In terms of the negative, God is supremely alone.
 Is it not possible that God creates this vast and complex world in order to feel less alone?
 Perhaps the multiplicity of beings pleases God, because through them it appears as though such wonders as loving relationship and friendship can really exist.
 Of course, all the while God is aware that such relationship is in reality impossible, as all beings are expressions of the One – the eternal substance that is God.
 One might well imagine that God might long to meet someone or something that is not God – for an element of surprise and to have genuine loving relationship – but knowing that this is impossible (for God is everything and everywhere) God creates this world of separate beings, which is as close to genuine relationship as He can get.

-In conclusion, then, I have a hope – but it is only a hope – that everyone (and every being perhaps) experiences a roughly equal amount of suffering, and that God never lets that suffering get ‘too much’.
+In conclusion, then, I have a hope – but it is only a hope – that everyone (and every being perhaps) experiences a tolerable amount of suffering that serves a broader purpose in God’s agenda.
 It seems irrational that beings should be made to suffer in agony for long periods of time, because they can have done nothing freely to deserve such treatment.
 While suffering allows for different aspects of the divine nature to be expressed and experienced, the infinite knowledge and wisdom of God mean that our pain is always under control, and limited.